Lightprotocol/light-protocol/js/stateless.js/README.md

 this starts a solana-test-validator + auto-initialized the env, programs, and accounts Light needs.
 Keep the validator running.

-now open another terminal, enter the devenv + stateless.js again,
+now open another terminal, enter the devenv + stateless.js again.

-`cd js/stateless.js`

-now run:
+then run:

 `pnpm emit-event:transfer`

 This runs ./tests/e2e/transfer-emit-events.test.ts which executes a simple compressed sol transfer against the test-validator.
-You'll be able to index the emitted events (output utxos) according to the event rust structs.
+You can now index the emitted events (output utxos) according to the event rust structs.

 ### Troubleshooting